Everything You Need to Know About Stairlift Batteries

 If your batteries are running low, there’ll be no buzzing alarm system or flashing lights.
 Instead, you’ll see one or more of the following:

 - Your stairlift will go slower than its usual pace or gradually slow in speed as the upward journey progresses

 - Your stairlift will stop after a short distance and then continue

 - The battery won’t charge at its usual charging point (this means the stairlift battery has been completely drained)

 Q: How long do stairlift batteries last?

 Stairlift batteries generally last around 2 to 5 years; of course, this depends on the usage.
-For example, if the stairlift is often left off its charge point, it degrades the battery and early replacement.
+For example, if the stairlift is often left off its charge point, it reduces battery life.

 Q: How do you change a stairlift battery?